Asymptotics of Solutions to Silent Wave Equations: Introduction

 There are several related results in the literature.
 As already mentioned, there are the results of \cite{hans}, which are our main reference.
 In \cite{hans2021wave}, Ringström studies asymptotics of systems of linear wave equations in silent big bang backgrounds which are not necessarily spatially homogeneous.
 In \cite{hans2019}, he studies solutions to the Klein-Gordon equation on Bianchi backgrounds with silent singularities.
 In \cite{alho}, Ahlo, Fournodavlos and Franzen study the asymptotics of the scalar wave equation near the initial singularity of vacuum FLRW spacetimes and Kasner spacetimes with $\mathbb{T}^3$ spatial topology.
 The scalar wave equation in Kasner spacetimes is also studied by Petersen in \cite{oliver}.

-Equations where it is possible to neglect spatial derivative terms to obtain asymptotics come up, for instance, in the work of Fournodavlos, Rodnianski and Speck in \cite{fournodavlos-rodnianski-speck}, where they prove stable big bang formation around generalized Kasner solutions; in particular, they show that Einstein's equations for the perturbed solutions present said behavior.
-In the context of Einstein's equations, this picture is also observed in the work of Andersson and Rendall in \cite{andersson-rendall}, where they study quiescent cosmological sngularities in the analytic setting.
-For related results where solutions are uniquely determined through asymptotic data see \cite{allen-rendall, andersson-rendall}.
+Equations where it is possible to neglect spatial derivative terms to obtain asymptotics come up, for instance, in the work of Fournodavlos, Rodnianski and Speck in \cite{fournodavlos-rodnianski-speck}, where they prove stable big bang formation around generalized Kasner solutions; in particular, they show that (nonlinear) Einstein's equations for the perturbed solutions present said behavior.
+In the context of Einstein's equations, this picture is also observed in the work of Andersson and Rendall in \cite{andersson-rendall}, where they study quiescent cosmological singularities in the analytic setting; and more recently in \cite{quiescent}, where Oude Groeniger, Petersen and Ringström study quiescent big bang singularities without the analyticity assumption.
+There is also the result by Fournodavlos and Luk, where they prove existence of solutions to the Einstein vacuum equations given initial data on the singularity, which also present said behavior; see \cite{fournodavlos-luk}.
+For further results where solutions are uniquely determined through asymptotic data see \cite{allen-rendall, andersson-rendall}.